jacobbudin/portable-wisdom/README.md

 # Portable Wisdom

-Portable Wisdom is a tool to generate EPUB files from [Instapaper](https://www.instapaper.com/).
-You can then choose to sync these files to your ereader.
+Portable Wisdom is a command-line tool to generate EPUB files from your recent unread articles in [Instapaper](https://www.instapaper.com/).
+You can then choose to sync to your ereader.

 ## Technologies